briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - <u>Insider Threat</u>: someone within an organization taking advantage of their knowledge of the organization to perform attacks
         - Extensive resources since they use the organizations resources
-        - Medium level of sophistication since they know where the vulnerabilities are
+        - Medium level of sophistication.
+        - They excel in knowing know where the vulnerabilities are

      - <u>Organized Crime</u>: professional criminals
         - Very sophisticated